AronasGITHUB/paranoid/CONTRIBUTING.md

 1. Respect the privacy of others
 2. Do not harass the project or abuse it in any way
 3. Follow our licenses
-4. You remember you are involved and responsible for the contributions you done.
+4. You remember you are involved and responsible for the contributions you do.